Follow Us

 • Breaking out in a cold sweat

-Men and women may have different symptoms, but according to Jerry Floro MD, a PIH Health Cardiologist, chest pressure or pain is still the most common heart attack symptom for both genders.
-Women are somewhat more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea/vomiting, and back or jaw pain.
+Men and women may have different symptoms.
+But chest pressure or pain is still the most common heart attack symptom for both sexes.
+Women are somewhat more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea or vomiting, and back or jaw pain.
 Older people may faint, which can be a sign of a heart attack.
-People with diabetes may not have chest pain at all.
+People with diabetes-related nerve damage may not have chest pain at all.
 Know if you are at risk based on your family history or if you have other major risk factors for heart disease or heart attack.

 Take the following emergency actions ahead of time if you or a family member has a heart condition or is at risk of a heart attack: